giovtorres/noded/README.md

 Noded is single threaded.

+Noded will only report jobs in the RUNNING state.
+If a job is PENDING, it has not be allocated resources on a node and Noded will not know about it.

 ## Installation

-Requires python-redis and hi-redis for performance Requires supervisord
+* Requires python-redis and hi-redis for performance
+* Requires supervisord
-Requires nose for testing
+* Requires nose for testing

-Requires a Redis server (>=2.8)
+* Requires a Redis server (>=2.8)

+Works on Linux only (depends on /proc).
+Works with Python 2.6, 2.7 and 3.3+.

 ## Configuration

-* nodename prefix length
 * Redis credentials
 * sleep timer
 * redis key expiration
 * overloaded noded ring buffer length
-* load on by default
-* enable memory, swap, network

 ## Starting/Stopping Noded